Valeriu Lupu

-Valeriu Lupu (born 24 January 1991) is a Romanian footballer who played as a left-sided full back.
+Valeriu Lupu (born 24 January 1991) is a Romanian former professional footballer who played as a left-back.

 Career

 Born in Bolintin-Vale, Lupu played for the FCSB youth teams and started his senior career with FCSB II, before being loaned to Unirea Urziceni.
 He made his Liga I debut on 11 September 2010 in a match against FCSB.
-Lupu went on to play for the first team, but was later loaned to Universitatea Cluj and Săgeata Năvodari.
+Lupu went on to play for the FCSB first team, but was later loaned to Universitatea Cluj and Săgeata Năvodari.